JunkMuffler/JunkMufflerWebsite/content/posts/like-and-subscribe-junk-muffler-vol-1.md

 {{< youtube SVsXQSn3n1Y >}}

 I'm super-hype to announce the first Junk Muffler album ever!
 Hopefully it's the first of many more to come.
 It took me a long time to come up with a collection I was happy with.
 I hope you enjoy listening to it as much as I enjoyed creating it.

 You can find it on all major streaming services.
-Find yours on the list below and use the link to start blasting this shit through your headphones!
+Find yours on the list below and use the link to start blasting this through your headphones!

 {{< style "font-size: 1.3em; font-weight: bold;" >}}